 At Gade Valley Primary School we believe that a high quality science education provides the foundations for understanding the world through the specific disciplines of early physics (e.g. forces) chemistry (e.g. reversible and irreversible change) and biology (e.g. growing plants).
-We intend to provide all children regardless of ethnic origin, gender, class, aptitude or disability, with a broad and balanced science curriculum.
+We intend to provide all pupils with a broad and balanced Science curriculum.

 Gade Valley strive to:

 - Prepare our pupils for life in an increasingly scientific and technological world today and in the future.

 - Help our pupils acquire a growing understanding of the nature, processes and methods of scientific ideas.